DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 # 06 Towards a Hybrid Workflow Based on Markdown

-Creating a workflow that is both structured and flexible enough to cater for the different choices made is a key step towards an efficient electronic or hybrid publishing strategy.
+Creating a workflow that is both structured and flexible enough to cater to different demands is a key step towards an efficient electronic or hybrid publishing strategy.
 The hybrid workflow we propose here is based on the need for publishing across different mediums, while keeping the majority of the work process in-house instead of outsourcing.

-First describing a more traditional workflow based on desktop publishing via InDesign with a print book as end result, we move to an ideally fitted workflow centered around the structural file format XML, ending with a Markdown-oriented workflow which is both easy to use and open to many possibilities.
+After describing a more traditional workflow based on desktop publishing via InDesign with a print book as end result, we move to an ideally fitted workflow centered around the structural file format XML, ending with a Markdown-oriented workflow which is both easy to use and extendable.
 Following such a workflow will make the transition from a print-centered publication process to a digital and print - in other words: hybrid - publication process viable.

-Instead of producing a digital publication based on the printed book at the end of a production process, as is common practice by publishers, the workflow should be adjusted and made efficient and practical towards hybrid publishing at an earlier stage.
-From-scratch development of each publication format is thus replaced by single source multi-format publishing.
+Instead of developing a digital publication based on the printed book at the end of a production process, as is common practice by publishers, the regular workflow should be adjusted and made efficient and practical towards hybrid publishing at an earlier stage.
+From-scratch development of each publication format is thus replaced by single-source, multi-format publishing.

-However, the description below starts at a point which in reality is not the beginning of the publishing trajectory, namely when an author hands in the definitive manuscript - so after the editing and rewriting process has passed through its final stages.
+However, the description of the workflow which follows below starts at a point which in reality is not the beginning of the publishing trajectory, which starts in reality when an author hands in the definitive manuscript - so after the editing and rewriting process has passed through its final stages.
 Should the author already be working in Markdown, HTML or even XML format, this will change the workflow.
 However, in our experience manuscripts are mainly written in Microsoft Word and delivered in .doc or .docx.

 Note: An important step preceding the publication trajectory lies in the formulation of the in-house style guide (see also [![Bloglink](images/dpt_blog_verwijzing.png)](http://networkcultures.org/digitalpublishing/2014/10/21/style-guide-for-hybrid-publishing/ "Link to blog post: Style Guide for Hybrid Publishing")), where authors and editors can find the requirements for the manuscript.
 This style guide must be adapted according to the hybrid workflow before starting any work on the manuscript itself.
 For example: specification of the required file format, structuring of the text (headers, styles), image specifications, et cetera.
 See the Guide per genres <!--Miriam: internal link needed, comment copy edit (Amy or Andre)--> for pointers regarding adjusting the style guide in this sense.